liuweiran900217/CloudCrypto/README.md

 - `a_160_512.properties`: Type A prime-order bilinear groups with 160-bit Z_p and 512-bit G.
 - `a1_3_128.properties` : Type A1 composite-order bilinear groups with 3 prime factors, all of which have size 128-bit.
 Note that the group order cannnot meet the security needs for today's sstem.
 This parameter can only be used for testing the correctness of the scheme implementations.
 - `a1_3_512.properties`: Type A1 composite-order bilinear groups with 3 prime factors, all of which have size 512-bit.
+- `f_160.properties`: Type F prime-order bilinear groups with 160-bit Z_p.
+Note that this group is an asymmetric bilinear group so that it can be only used for schemes built on asymmetric bilinear groups.
+We recommend using this properties for the Boneh-Lynn-Shacham short signature scheme.

 The following code shows how to get PairingParameters from files in /params: